altocodenl/TODIS/readme.md

 In the batch paradigm, once we get the book, the response will not change.
 If, for example, the entry for the book is changed in the database after the copy is made, the copy will not be updated.

 The contrasting paradigm to batching, and the one that we embrace here, is the [reactive paradigm](https://en.wikipedia.org/wiki/Reactive_programming).
-They were introduced by spreadsheets.
+This paradigm was introduced by electronic spreadsheets.
 Consider the following example:

 ```
     A      B